jeffpar/pcjs/tools/README.md

 The `--verbose` option generates the `PKZIP`-style file listing, displaying the individual file names, compressed and uncompressed file sizes, compression ratio, etc.

-In fact, creating a disk image is entirely optional; you can use `DiskImage` to simply examine the contents of `zip` file:
+In fact, creating a disk image is entirely optional; you can use **DiskImage** to simply examine the contents of `zip` file:

     node modules/diskimage.js --zip=/Volumes/PCSIG_13B/BBS/DISK0042.ZIP --verbose

-To simplify dealing with a large collection of files, I also added an `--all` option:
+To simplify dealing with large collections of files, I also added an `--all` option:

     node modules/diskimage.js --all="/Volumes/PCSIG_13B/**/*.ZIP" --verbose

-which will locate *all* matching `zip` files and automatically display their contents.  `--all` also supports file extensions `json` and `img`; the `--zip` option is implied for any file ending with a `zip` extension.
+That command will locate *all* matching `zip` files and automatically display their contents.  `--all` also supports file extensions `JSON` and `IMG`; the `--zip` option is implied for any file ending with a `ZIP` extension.

-If you want to create a disk image for every `zip` file:
+If you want to create a disk image for every `ZIP` file:

     node modules/diskimage.js --all="/Volumes/PCSIG_13B/**/*.ZIP" --output=tmp --type=img

-`--output` specifies an output folder, `--type` can be either `img` or `json`, and each output file will have the same basename as the `zip` file, with either an `.img` or `.json` extension.
+`--output` specifies the output folder and `--type` specifies the output file type (either `img` or `json`).
+Each output file will have the same basename as the `zip` file.

 ### Examining PCjs Disk Images